quatrope/astroalign/README.md

 It may not work, or work with special care, on images of extended objects with few point-like sources or in very crowded fields.

+You can find a Jupyter notebook example with the main features at [http://toros-astro.github.io/astroalign/](http://toros-astro.github.io/astroalign/).

 ***

 ## Installation